McCarthy faces power test in conservative revolt

 The Republican bill had raised the debt ceiling only through next March, while the bipartisan compromise extended that window beyond the 2024 elections — a key demand from Biden.
 The GOP proposal had also cut 2024 spending back to 2022 levels, representing much steeper cuts than those featured in the Biden-McCarthy agreement.
 And it featured repeals of a number of prominent Biden policies, including green energy subsidies and $80 billion in new IRS funding, which were largely absent from the legislation that became law.

-While GOP leaders had tried to pass that bill last week, and they’re set to try again on Tuesday, the standalone nature of the proposal means it’s dead on arrival in the Senate — a fate the conservatives say could have been avoided if McCarthy had demanded that it be included in the final debt ceiling agreement.
+While GOP leaders had tried to pass that bill last week and are set to try again Tuesday, the standalone nature of the proposal means it’s dead on arrival in the Senate — a fate the conservatives say could have been avoided if McCarthy had demanded that it be included in the final debt ceiling agreement.

 Yet for conservatives demanding major budget reforms — and expressing open distrust in McCarthy to see them adopted — it’s far from clear that the Clyde bill will be enticement enough to end their protest and vote for the rules that would allow the floor to reopen for business this week.